 Sweden, known officially as the Kingdom of Sweden, is a Scandinavian country found in Northern Europe.
 By area, it is the third-largest country in the European Union, at 450,295 square kilometers.
 Its capital city is Stockholm, which is also the country’s largest city.
 Sweden has been ranked as the fourth most competitive country in the world, and has a rapidly growing economy with equal distribution of income.
 The country boasts a rich culture and heritage, which has attracted many tourists over the years.
-The 2016 estimated population for the country is 9.8 million.

 According to Statistics Sweden, the population was exceeded by 9 million for the first time on August 12, 2004.
-Population density is recorded as 24.2 people per square kilometer, with a higher population density in the south than in the north.

 Sweden Population History